If you need an urgent appointment within 48 hours, please call our office.

 Chronic heel pain can make it increasingly difficult to stay physically active and can ultimately interfere with your quality of life.
-To uncover the root cause of your heel pain, the team at InStride Family Foot Care offers comprehensive diagnostic testing at their offices in Concord and Charlotte, North Carolina.
+To uncover the root cause of your heel pain, the team at InStride Family Foot Care offers comprehensive diagnostic testing at their offices in Salisbury, Albemarle, Concord, Matthews, Wake Forest, and Monroe, and two clinics in Charlotte, North Carolina.
 If you’re experiencing heel pain that isn’t getting better with rest and over-the-counter pain-relievers, schedule a consultation at the InStride Family Foot Care office nearest you by phone or by using the online booking feature.

 Acute heel pain can be the result of direct trauma to the heel area of your foot from a fall or auto accident.
 Chronic heel pain is often a condition that develops gradually over time due to underlying issues in the structures of the foot.